rubyeffect/faceauth/README.md

 1. Extending this functionality for other authentication plugin
 2. Support for ruby versions < 2.2.2 .
 3. Writing Test cases.
 4. Making signin process faster. i.e. The response time of Jpeg_camera gem we use to capture picture is slow.
-Need to make it faster such that it improves the user experience.
+Need to make it faster such that it improves overall user experience.
 5. User will be able to login by showing a hardcopy of photo instead of showing his face to webcam which allows successful authentication.
 Need to explore on this to avoid this scneario to make it more efficient and authentic.
-6. Need to check system behaviour in twins case.
-It depends up on findface face reconginition system.
+6. Need to check system behaviour in assuming Twins in users base and find fixes for any issues observed.
+Right now it depends up on findface face reconginition system.
-7. Adding security question system will eliminate the use cases 5 & 6 after immediate positive verification, however this addition should not hamper user experience.
+7. Adding security question system will eliminate the use cases 5 & 6 after immediate positive verification, however this addition should not hammer user experience.
 Need to design very intutive & flexible user sign in flow.

 ## Contributing